top of page

 And how can one forget the Vikings while in Norway?

-But one open-air museum that is sure to catch your fancy is the Vigeland Sculpture Park.
+One open-air museum that is sure to catch your fancy is the Vigeland Sculpture Park.

-Entry to the park is free and there are frequent trams from the Oslo Train Station to the park (Tram line 12).
+Entry to the park is free, and there are frequent trams from the Oslo Train Station to the park (Tram line 12).

 It is the largest park in the world to exhibit bronze and cast-iron statues of the same artist, Gustav Vigeland.